A 3-watt red

 beam related pages.

-Email/Internet groups related to optical communications
+Email/Internet groups related to optical communications:

-These are groups that have as their main theme something to do
+These are groups that have as their main

-with optical communications.
-In all cases, membership
+In all cases, membership in the group is

-in the group is required to be able to participate
+required to be able to participate in the

-in the discussions and view online pictures and files, but most
+discussions and view online pictures and files, but most

 (if not all) allow non-members to read messages.